-Marketing operations can feel the impacts of stress and burnout more acutely than others.
-Workfront study finds 80 percent of salespeople feel “overworked and understaffed,” 25 percent say they're “very stressed,” and 50 percent have worries about juggling work to get it done in a 40-hour week.
-One of the main reasons contributing to stress is poor work processes that impair results.
-For example, for 36% of marketers, delayed approvals cause work to be completed late twice a week or more.
+Marketing operations can be a source of stress and burnout for many people.
+A Workfront study found that 80 percent of salespeople feel “overworked and understaffed,” 25 percent say they're “very stressed,” and 50 percent have worries about juggling work to get it done in a 40-hour week.
+One of the main causes of this stress is poor work processes that impede results.
+For example, 36 percent of marketers report that delayed approvals cause them to finish work late twice a week or more.

 Moreover, consistently demonstrating your value to those who don't understand what you're doing can also be a source of stress for marketers.
 Working in digital marketing can be incredibly stressful, so it's important to identify the causes and address them head-on.
 To be successful in this field, you need more than just hard work; you need a passion for the advertising world and an extensive knowledge of technological advances and processes that create successful campaigns for customers.
 However, this requires the ability to handle a large amount of stress or to control your actions in a way that thwarts stress.

 For example, you may be concerned about how Google Analytics statistics are being profiled or frustrated with Facebook for limiting the reach of your organic page.
 According to the Workfront study, one in four marketers said they experience high stress on a daily basis.
 Additionally, marketing companies that reported being overworked also claimed not to have enough staff, leading to missed deadlines, lack of direction, and increased stress throughout the office.
 Anita is a long-time marketer of tech startups and has had the great fortune of driving marketing programs through the early stages of a startup to IPO and acquisition.